What is the North American Rotary Rig Count?

 What rig data is contained in International Rig Counts files?

 International Rig Count Spreadsheet (monthly) - an Excel file with the following current and historical data by region and country.
-Published the 5th business day of each month.
+Published the last working day of the first week of the month.

 - Master Data Pivot (June 2012 Forward)